josephtkim/sudoku-solver/README.md

 ## Features
 Choose algorithm to solve the Sudoku.
 Displays the number of iterations.
-Shows the provided clues distinctly from rest of values.
+Keeps track of the initially provided clues.
+Use arrow keys to navigate the board.